astridx/meinblog/content/posts/joomla/29joomla-backendformular.en.md

 ![Joomla Ansicht im Backend](/images/j4x29x1.png)

-## For impatient people

-Look at the changed programme code in the [Diff View](https://github.com/astridx/boilerplate/compare/t24...t24b)[^github.com/astridx/boilerplate/compare/t24...t24b] and incorporate these changes into your development version.
+> For impatient people: Look at the changed programme code in the [Diff View](https://github.com/astridx/boilerplate/compare/t24...t24b)[^github.com/astridx/boilerplate/compare/t24...t24b] and incorporate these changes into your development version.

 ## Step by step